Atelier UI®

 fitScale.current.y = 1

-// videoWidth/Height are 0 until metadata loads; skip cropping until then.
+/* videoWidth/Height are 0 until metadata loads, so skip cropping until then. */

 if (video.videoWidth > 0) {